pisv/gethandly.wiki-playground/Step-Two.md

 {
 }
 ```

+As you can see, we extend the classes `SourceFile` and `SourceConstruct`
+which provide a useful base implementation for representing source files
+and their structural elements in a Handly-based model.

 Once again, we need to complete the implementation by defining the appropriate
 constructors and overriding the inherited abstract methods.
 Let's begin